alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/ud_tree_2.pdf

-As the datum domain has no run time influence, only :math:`1` is annotated for these tree nodes:
+The datum domain is already a tree, but as it has no run time influence, only :math:`1` is annotated for these tree nodes:

 .. only:: html